 -

-15 Jun 2023FISH Standard for Crew Reports No Abuse Cases in Response to HRAS Seafood Certification Questionnaire 1.0The FISH Standard for Crew has responded to the Human Rights at Sea Fisheries and Aquaculture certifications review enabling ongoing collaboration for the development of better rights protections for
+15 Jun 2023FISH Standard for Crew Reports No Abuse Cases in Response to HRAS Seafood Certification Questionnaire 1.0The FISH Standard for Crew has responded to the Human Rights at Sea Fisheries and Aquaculture certifications review enabling ongoing collaboration for the development of better rights protections for fishing crews and pathways to effective remediation.
+As part of the ongoing certifications review

 -